gaehlerm/SoftwareEngineering/README.md

 Don’t slack off refactoring.
 You’d pay the price rather sooner than later.
 Make sure you always keep the code in shape, this makes your life much easier.

-// The behavior of the software may not be changed.
+You should always consider: even if you don't like the behavior of your code as you are refactoring, you should not change it.
+The behavior of the software may not be changed.
 Even if it’s a bug, you should rethink fixing it as the users may rely on that bug.

-// section on text book refactoring -> write something about Michael Feathers book.
-Or the few pages of Uncle Bob. (where?)
-Or the book of Martin Fowler.

 ## When to Refactor